-If you would like more information about Vanguard Variable Insurance Fund High Yield Bond Portfolio, the following documents are available free upon request:
+If you would like more information about Vanguard Variable Insurance Funds High Yield Bond Portfolio, the following documents are available free upon request:

-Annual/Semiannual Reports to Shareholders

-Additional information about the Portfolio's investments is available in Vanguard Variable Insurance Fund's annual and semiannual reports to shareholders.
+Annual/Semiannual Reports to Shareholders Additional information about the Portfolio's investments is available in the Portfolio's annual and semiannual reports to shareholders.
 In the annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Portfolio's performance during its last fiscal year.